 Hi, I’m Jason Clarke.
 I’m a writer and family guy interested in technology, movies, and travel.
 This is my personal website, where I’ve been writing since 2003.

 By day, I’m Director, New Client Strategy with 10up, a global digital agency, where I help current and potential clients plan and build world-class websites.
+Outside of work, I enjoy spending time with family, reading, watching movies, and being outside.
 Previously, I’ve been a front-end developer, agency leader, consultant in the early days of blogs, author of a best-selling book, and groundskeeper with a college facilities department.

 - Here’s a list of all the comedians I’ve seen live in person going back to 2002ish

-- According to Harvard University, I’m a member of Generation X. I recommend Generation X, the book that gave my generation our name.
+- According to Harvard University, I’m a member of Generation X. I recommend Generation X, the book that gave my generation its name.

 - In 2004, I appeared on The O’Reilly Factor, an infamous cable news news show